nandaiqbalh/nandaiqbalh/README.md

 ### Hi there, I'm Nanda 👋

 I am someone who likes exploring new things.
-I am a newbie android developer and also interested in becoming a full-stack developer ^^
+I am a newbie programmer and interested in android development ^^

 Want to know more about me?